yzh119/gallifrey/README.md

 # Notice

-**There are some bugs in my implementation of SAH KD-Tree, thus using space medium KDTree is far more faster.**
+`--sah` is not recommended. **There are some bugs in my implementation of SAH KD-Tree, thus using space medium KDTree is far more faster.**

 ## Milestone
 - [x] Surface Area Heuristic KD-Tree